hudochenkov/postcss-sorting/README.md

 ##### Prefixed properties

 Prefixed properties may not be in sort order.
-Plugin will look for unprefixed property and if it find one it will use that property order for prefixed property.
+Plugin will look for unprefixed property and if it find one it will use that property order for the prefixed property.
 It would be better not to write prefixed properties in CSS at all and delegate this job to [Autoprefixer].

 Example: `{ "sort-order": [ "position", "-webkit-box-sizing", "box-sizing", "width" ] }`